Free Society

 I also set up a wiki dedicated to discussing these and related questions, the Freie-Gesellschaft-Wiki (in German, too).
 Meanwhile, things have mainly moved into the Keimform-Blog, however.

-I'm also participating a nice little project that puts some ideas regarding commons and sharing into practice, the Leihnetzwerk, the German branch of the Distributed Library Project.
+I once participated in a nice little project that tried putting some ideas regarding commons and sharing into practice, the Leihnetzwerk, the German branch of the Distributed Library Project.

 Note that all the following links are in German.